hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/nginx-main-64bfd77895   1         1         1       32s
 ```

-T﻿ype the following commend to check that all the service endpoints have been populated:
+T﻿ype the following commend to check that all the application service endpoints have been populated:

 ```shell
 $ kubectl get endpoints -n nginx-apps